Max Strus NBA Playoffs Player Props: Heat vs. Bucks

 Max Strus Insights vs. the Bucks

-- Strus is averaging 7.0 three-point field goal attempts per game this season, which is 19.7% of his team's shots from beyond the arc.

-- Strus' opponents, the Bucks, have a neutral offensive tempo, averaging 102.4 possessions per game, while his Heat average 99.2 per game, which ranks 29th among NBA teams.

-- The Bucks are the 14th-best defensive team in the league, allowing 113.3 points per game.
+- Looking at assists, the Bucks are fifth in the league, allowing 23.9 per game.

-- On the boards, the Bucks are ranked 20th in the NBA, allowing 44.2 rebounds per game.
+- Looking at 3-pointers, the Bucks are ranked 11th in the NBA, giving up 12.1 makes per game.

-- The Bucks give up 23.9 assists per contest, fifth-ranked in the NBA.

-- The Bucks are the 11th-ranked team in the league at allowing threes, conceding 12.1 made 3-pointers per contest.

 Max Strus vs. the Bucks